HAVC General Major

-- In completing upper-division coursework, students must complete two upper-division courses (courses 101-191) from the two geographical areas not studied at the lower-division level.
+- In completing upper-division coursework, students must complete one upper-division course from each of the two geographic regions not studied at the lower-division level.

 Disciplinary Communication (DC) Requirement

 Students of every major must satisfy that major's upper-division Disciplinary Communication (DC) requirement.
-Students in history of art and visual culture meet the DC requirement by completing course 100A.
+Students in the history of art and visual culture major meet the DC requirement by completing course 100A.

 Senior Comprehensive Requirement